 It's best to wash your dreadlocks with warm water and a clarifying shampoo without any of the harmful ingredients I mentioned earlier.
 The shampoo should also be transparent and free of any softening agents.

 It is essential to know and understand that dreadlocks don't have to look untidy.
-Knowing how to clean dreads the easy way can help you keep it neat-looking and fresh smelling.
+Knowing how to clean dreads the easy way can help you keep them neat-looking and fresh smelling.

 Remember that your hairstyle is more than just a fashion statement, but it also mirrors your personality.